 One of the core maxims that runs through UNITAF, realism starts and end with the simulation, we have ranks and awards and all that fun stuff, we have a strong view on where realism starts and ends and if it doesn't make sense to simulate it, then we don't.

 Simulating serious military personnel is our favourite, we're just not going to keep that up when we don't need to, so if you're up tight 24/7 and want us to call you Sir you're in the wrong place.
-That's something that really erks us, instead, we put a heavy focus on other, often ignored aspects of military simulation; such as tactics, economy, political and roleplay.
+That's something that really irks us, instead we put a heavy focus on other often ignored aspects of military simulation; such as tactics, economy, politics and roleplay.